-Beginning in 1916, Anthropologist Arthur C. Ballard (1876-1962) records and translates the Snoqualmie tribe's legend of Moon the Transformer, who creates Snoqualmie Falls and transforms the Dog Salmon.
-This is a compressed retelling of the story as collected by Ballard from Snuqualmie Charlie (sia'txted) (b. ca. 1850).
+The Snoqualmie tribe's story of Moon the Transformer, who created Snoqualmie Falls and transformed the Dog Salmon.
+This is a compressed retelling of the story as collected by Arthur Ballard from Snuqualmie Charlie (sia'txted) (b. ca. 1850).

 The Story of Moon the Transformer